Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 - Marketing and analytics apps: Set up email marketing, social media integrations, and tracking pixels

-- Automation tools: Consider apps that can automate repetitive tasks
+- Automation tools: Consider apps that can automate repetitive tasks and reduce shopify admin time

 - Customer service and loyalty: Implement live chat, reviews widgets, or loyalty programs